thepanlab/ProStoichiometric/GSM/readme.md

-## The genome scale metabolic model & interaction potential
+### The genome scale metabolic model & interaction potential
+## Genome scale model was constructed by CarveMe